 The above settings are typical of what I use while detecting fields, though I normally use a slightly lower sensitivity of around 25-29.

 You might ask why bother to do an air test with the CTX?
 Many detectorists argue that air tests are basically pointless exercises, and cannot possibly replicate ‘in ground conditions.’
 Steven Herschbach a regular contributor to Minelab’s ‘Treasure Talk’ blog states that air tests ‘reveal maximum possible performance under ideal low to no mineral conditions.’
 Of course few detectorists will ever encounter ‘ideal low to no mineral conditions’ in real life detecting.
-However, if you are a detectorist who hunts in low mineral soil or dry white sand, air depth tests can give you a vague idea of what to expect from commonly found objects.
+However, if you are a detectorist who hunts in low mineral soil or dry white sand, air depth tests can give you a rough idea of what to expect from commonly found objects.

 Steve goes on to list benefits of conducting air tests as: